dronekit/dronekit-la-testdata/README.md

 ## Contributing new logs

-We welcome new logs and updated analysis updates.
-These must be provided with the permission of the owner, and permit "free use" by anyone.
+We welcome new logs and analysis-output updates.
+These must be provided with the permission of the owner, and permit [free use](#license) by anyone.

 Here are a few basic rules for adding logs:

 * The permission of the log owner must be granted before a log is uploaded
 * Logs should be kept as short as possible (to make the repo usable).
 5MB is the "nominal" maximum size.
-* Please log ownership indicate in the commit message.
+* Please state log ownership in the commit message.

 **NOTE:** Before adding a log, please consider any sensitive information that it may contain.